BergQuester/v8tr.github.io/_drafts/2018-05-13-code-injection.md

 {% endhighlight %}

-This code repeats dozens of times in different view controllers, increasing overall coupling of your code, making it less reusable, rigid and fragile.
+This code repeats dozens of times in different view controllers, increasing overall complexity of your code, making it less reusable, rigid and fragile.
 Each time you make a change in your view controller code, you have a chance of breaking analytics and logging features in your app.

 Here is when code injection comes to the rescue.